FelixEcker/mariebuild/docs/specification.md

     Wildcarding with * is allowed.

     If embedded into another field with the $() operator, the list is inserted with space-seperation.
-Chars which come immediatly after the embed are postfixed to every file.
+Chars which come immediatly after or before the embed are post- or prefixed to every file.

     Example:
-    $(files).o
+    out/$(files).o
-    = file1.o file2.o file3.o
+    = out/file1.o out/file2.o out/file3.o

 field
     Simulated field which holds a file from files currently being compiled.